IceHe/lib/mac/setup-guide.md

         Reference : [Installing and Updating - nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

-    1. Preapre the environment
+    1. Configure the environment

-        e.g. follow the PROMPT from the `brew install nvm` output above
+        e.g. follow the PROMPT from the output of the command `brew install nvm` above

         1. Create NVM's working directory if it doesn't exist :